 In these ways, “Makoto” begins to take on same troubled teenager persona of the boy whose life he’s borrowed.
 Far from the objective and detached personality that might be needed to fulfill his goal, “Makoto” is flawed in his understanding of the world and prone to errors in judgement.
 With his former life a mystery to both himself and the viewer, he blends into his new one almost seamlessly.
 His struggle to figure himself out thus becomes an extension of the adolescent ordeal itself, with its twists and turns handled about as well as you might expect by a socially awkward teen.

-“Makoto’s” first and most prevalent experiences are those with Kobayashi’s parents, with whom he usually shares an awkward meal with most days.
+“Makoto’s” first and most prevalent experiences involve Kobayashi’s parents, with whom he usually shares an awkward meal on most days.
 These two deserve a special mention if for nothing more than their persistence in dealing with “Makoto.”
 With their eyes apparently opened up by the incident with their son, both parents exercise a great deal of patience in the face of his rude behavior and go out of their way to reach out to him.

 Seeing their constant efforts to appease their son, it’s difficult not to sympathize with the parents despite their previously exposed flaws.
 This could be because the audience never really sees the behaviors that Kobayashi despised about them, much less understands why they affect him so deeply.
 All the same, their genuine concern for their son’s happiness and well-being firmly frame them as characters working to make things right.